vighnesh192/project-showcase-client/README.md

 <a id="setup-repo"></a>
 ### Setup local repo
-Let's setup the server on your local machine.
+Let's setup the client on your machine.

 ### 0. Prerequisites
 * Make sure you have [Node.js](http://nodejs.org) installed on your machine.
+* Setup [backend of the project](https://github.com/vighnesh192/project_showcase_server) for a complete experience(optional).

 ### 1. Fork repo
 Fork this repo to your GitHub account